ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## Can I reuse the portable subnets that are deployed for my existing NSX-V vCenter Server instance?
 {: #faq-v2t-migration-nsx-v-instance-portable-subnets}

 When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) is cancelled together with the {{site.data.keyword.cloud_notm}} bare metal servers.
 If you have networking assets in your migration, open a support ticket to ensure that IBM Support decouples the VLANs and related subnets from the original instance.
-This way, these assets are not cancelled when the vCenter Server instance is deleted.
+Then, these assets are not cancelled when the vCenter Server instance is deleted.

 The following recommendations apply: